How do you get more backlinks in 2022?

 Plus, the only way web 2.0 backlinks can have any benefit is if they’re indexed.
 And guess what?

-They’re notoriously difficult to get indexed on Google unless you build tier two links.
+They’re notoriously hard to index on Google unless you build tier two links.

 Now you know what backlinks to avoid like the plague.